ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/4hos/4-Gameplay-Guides/2-Character-Building.md

 *Abilities*
 * Ancient Tongues: Shout power +10%, Shout cooldown -10%
-* Barbaric Strength: Melee Damage +5%
+* Barbaric Strength: Fortify Melee +5%
-* Resist Frost and Shock: Frost Resist +50%, Shock Resist +25%
+* Resist Frost and Shock: Resist Frost +50%, Resist Shock +25%

 **Orsimer**
 The Orsimer or "Pariah Folk", commonly called Orcs, come from Orsinium in the west.
 Their savage appearance and customs sometimes cause fear, but they have won acceptance for their distinguished service in the Legion.
 Orcs' superior strength makes them formidable warriors, though use of magic requires extensive training.
 Their incredible endurance grants them resistance to both magical and physical harm.